BindiSameem/Updox-Kata/README.txt

 User input is taken from terminal and results are printed back on terminal

 BUILD STATUS: UNDER BUILD
+BUILT WITH:
-BUILT WITH: JAVA - ECLIPSE
+	1. JAVA - ECLIPSE
+	2. TEST - JUnit Test framework

+RUN TESTS:
+To run tests in eclipse
+	1. select PrimeNumberGeneratorTest from the com.techelevator.DAOTest
+	2. right click and select RunAs JUnit Test